Skip navigation

 What Will I Learn?

-Teaching is done by a two-dimensional visual form problem-solving method, using traditional materials on a planer surface to produce visual artwork.
-An open and ongoing dialogue about painting and drawing and visual aesthetics is done in group criticism sessions, as well as individual (one-on-one student / faculty) criticism sessions.
+Teaching is done by a two-dimensional, visual form problem-solving method using traditional materials on a planar surface to produce visual artwork.
+An open and ongoing dialog about drawing and painting and visual aesthetics is done in both group and individual (one-on-one student/faculty) criticism sessions.
+These group classes and individual projects prepare the student for the senior capstone project and exhibition.
+Advanced courses are individualized and highly independent.

 View Course Requirements